bytex-solutions/snamp/docs/performance.md

 > We recommend you not to specify PermGen settings

-Additional JVM settings can be spe  qqqcified in `EXTRA_JAVA_OPTS` environment parameter.
+Additional JVM settings can be specified in `EXTRA_JAVA_OPTS` environment parameter.
 The following example demonstrates setup of _G1GC_ garbage collector:

 ```bash
 export EXTRA_JAVA_OPTS="-XX:+UseG1GC"